SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

     A dynamic attribute creation can be implemented in this case, depending upon the keys and primekeys of the queried series.
 This will also allow auto-complete of the primekeys.

-* The query function should have another attribute `query_str` which, if provided, won’t require any other attribute as input.
+* The query function should have another attribute `query_str` which, if provided, won't require any other attribute as input.
 This `query_str` will then directly be passed to `drms.query()` to fetch data.
 Adding this functionality is necessary because a query string can be modified in a number of ways to filter out data, and a function to generate query string is viable only if the number of arguments are small.
 In case of large number of arguments or keys, a manually generated query string is more suitable.

 * **Allow downloading of metadata and image data separately** Solar data, are stored in the form of metadata and image data at two different systems.
 Data are merged together, upon export, in the form of FITS files at JSOC.
 This merging of data on the server side takes up some time.
 If instead, the metadata and image data can be downloaded separately, and be merged together on the client side, it will greatly reduce the server load and the export time.